A story-driven Chinese curriculum for self-directed learners.

 40 lessons. ~300 words.
 HSK 1 (2026 standard) proficiency.

 By the end, you’ll be able to read Chinese text, maintain conversations, and have a foundation for continued study.
-You might even pass the HSK exam!!!

 Current Status: Beta